Interpretable Audio Editing Evaluation via Chain-of-Thought Difference-Commonality Reasoning with Multimodal LLMs: Method

 \subsection{Chain-of-Thought Prompt and Instruction Tuning}

 To enable natural language–based audio editing evaluation, we design a 7-step CoT prompting strategy, as illustrated in Figure~\ref{fig1}.
-First, the model is prompted to generate the \textit{Difference} and \textit{Commonality} descriptions for the input audio pair (pre- and post-edit), leveraging the capabilities imparted by fine-tuning.
-Second, it is prompted to repeat the expected \textit{Difference} and \textit{Commonality} captions derived from the preceding input instructions.
-Next, the model independently compares the actual and expected Difference/Commonality descriptions and produces separate evaluations for editing effectiveness and preservation ability.
-Finally, the model synthesizes these single-aspect evaluations into a comprehensive assessment, with detailed analysis and even suggestions for improvement.
+First, the model is prompted to generate the \textit{Difference} and \textit{Commonality} descriptions for the input audio pair (pre- and post-edit), leveraging the fine-tuned multi-audio reasoning capability introduced in Section~\ref{sec:ft}.
+Second, it is prompted to restate the expected \textit{Difference} and \textit{Commonality} captions derived from the editing instructions.
+Next, the model compares the generated and expected Difference/Commonality descriptions to produce separate evaluations of editing effectiveness and preservation ability.
+Finally, it synthesizes these aspect-level evaluations into a comprehensive assessment, providing detailed analysis and suggestions for improvement.

-During instruction fine-tuning, directly providing the expected Difference and Commonality captions while asking the model to predict them can introduce attention leakage, leading the model to trivially repeat the inputs, which may cause training instability or even catastrophic forgetting.
-To mitigate this, we randomly shuffle the ground-truth captions within each batch during fine-tuning, thereby \textbf{reducing attention leakage} between inputs and outputs.
-Furthermore, as the model sometimes confuses its predictions with the expected captions after generation, we introduce two preliminary steps before the comparison stage, prompting it to first repeat the standard captions to \textbf{preserve reference information}.
-Finally, we construct a small but high-quality one-shot set of 40 samples, created through a combination of LLM generation and manual refinement, and use it for lightweight instruction tuning to \textbf{enhance the model’s instruction-following} capability for our task.
+During instruction fine-tuning, directly providing the expected Difference and Commonality captions while requiring the model to predict them may introduce attention leakage, causing the model to trivially copy the ground-truth captions instead of performing genuine prediction, which can lead to catastrophic forgetting.
+To mitigate this issue, we randomly shuffle the ground-truth captions within each batch during fine-tuning to intentionally decouple them from the corresponding inputs, thereby \textbf{reducing attention leakage} between inputs and outputs.
+Furthermore, we observe that the model may forget or override the expected captions after generating its own predictions during inference.
+To address this, we introduce two intermediate steps before the comparison stage, prompting the model to explicitly restate the standard captions in order to \textbf{reinforce reference information}.
+Finally, we construct a small yet high-quality training set of 40 samples through LLM-assisted generation followed by manual refinement.
+This set is rewritten by Qwen2-Audio and used for lightweight instruction tuning to \textbf{enhance task-specific instruction-following capability}.

-\section{EXPERIMENTS AND RESULTS}
+\section{Experiments and Results}